Booyaka101/dynamic-jobs-economy/SPIGOTMC_RESOURCE_TEMPLATE.md

 A small polish release that refines docs and fixes the business performance reporting output.

 ## ✨ Improvements
+- Admin economy confirmation now includes chat reason capture.
+When a large action is initiated, admins are prompted to type a reason in chat; it's stored and included in the history upon confirmation.
+- History command tab completion suggests `[page]` and `[size]` for easier navigation.
 - Minor polish across business command help and GUI documentation.

 ## 🐛 Bug Fixes